What is ISO 22000?

 - Show commitment – helps you to manage food safety hazards and inform your stakeholders that you are serious about safety.

-- Commercially – ISO 22000 is globally recognised and larger food producers in particular may favour those with ISO 22000.
+- Commercially – ISO 22000 is globally recognized and larger food producers in particular may favor those with ISO 22000.

-- Cost saving –ISO 22000 gives an opportunity to harmonise all Hazard Analysis Critical Control Point (HACCP) based standards.
+- Cost saving –ISO 22000 gives an opportunity to harmonize all Hazard Analysis Critical Control Point (HACCP) based standards.

 - Compliance – demonstrate compliance to the regulatory bodies to all relevant food safety requirements.

 Published in 2005, it consolidates the requirements for managing safety and controlling risks within all parts of the food supply chain and provides commonality and best practice on a worldwide basis.

 It is relevant to all parts of the food supply chain from ‘farm to table’ regardless of size and includes suppliers of non-food products and services.
 It’s suitability for all stakeholders in the chain also makes it an ideal tool to implement HACCP throughout the food supply chain.

 - references to good manufacturing practices and existing practices

 - requirements for HACCP according to the HACCP principles of the Codex Alimentarius

 ISO 22000:2005 requires organizations to plan, implement, operate and maintain a food safety management system that consistently provides products that are safe for consumption.